skyajal/rpi4-docker/README.md

 # Raspberry Pi 4 - Docker Setup with Raspbian OS 64 bit

 This guide contains several options to configure docker on raspbian OS 64 bit.
-This guide is not complete at this time.
+This guide is provided as-is.
+Use at your own risk.

 ## **Quick Setup**
 **_Tip_:** Below are some recommendations to do prior to installing docker.
 - Run the commands `sudo apt update` and `sudo apt upgrade` to bring the OS up-to-date.
-- Check that the timezone is set to youur region.
+- Check that the timezone is set to your region.
 Use the command `date` to view the current settings.
 Run `sudo raspi-config` to set the timezone for your region.
 - Check that the locale is set to your region.
 Use the command `locale` to view the current settings.
 Run `sudo raspi-config` to set the locale for your region.
 Reboot for the changes to take affect.
 - This guide assumes only ethernet will be used.
 It is recommended to disable the wireless interface if it will not be used by adding the following option to `/boot/config.txt`.
 ```
 dtoverlay=disable-wifi
 ```

-The easiest method to setup docker on raspbian OS 64 bit is to use the [conveinence script](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script).
+The easiest method to setup docker on raspbian OS 64 bit is to use the [convenience script](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script).
 After the installation is complete, add the pi user to the docker group to run docker commands directly.
 Run the command `sudo usermod -aG docker pi` then log out and log back in for the changes to take affect.
 If you do not plan to use a [user-defined bridge](https://docs.docker.com/network/bridge/) or a [macvlan](https://docs.docker.com/network/macvlan/), docker is now ready to use.

 ## **User-defined bridge**
 Use the following to create a [user-defined bridge](https://docs.docker.com/network/bridge/).
 The default bridge `docker0` in docker does not allow containers to connect each other via container names used as dns hostnames.
 Therefore, it is recommended to create a user-defined bridge and attach the containers to that bridge.
 Change the bridge name, subnet and gateway ip to the desired setting.
 See the example below.